yangshun/tech-interview-handbook/contents/picking-a-language.md

 Personally, Python is my de facto choice for algorithm coding interviews because it is succinct and has a huge library of functions and data structures available.
 One of my top reasons for recommending Python is that it uses consistent APIs that operate on different data structures, such as `len()`, `for ... in ...` and slicing notation on sequences (strings/lists/tuples).
 Getting the last element in a sequence is `arr[-1]` and reversing it is simply `arr[::-1]`.
 You can achieve a lot with minimal syntax in Python.

 Java is a decent choice too but having to constantly declare types in your code means extra keystrokes which results in slower coding/typing speed.
-This issue will be more apparent when you have to write on a whiteboard during on-site interviews.
+This issue will be more apparent when you have to write on a whiteboard during onsite interviews.
 The reasons for choosing/not choosing C++ are similar to Java.
 Ultimately, Python, Java and C++ are decent choices of languages.

 ## Use a language you are familiar with